Cynthia C. Harris, MPH

 Since 2002, Ms. Harris has created and performed works that capture the experiences of women of color.
 “Phrases of Womanhood”, a text and movement performance was created for the women of the dance company The Village Drum and Dance Ensemble which was funded by the Metro Nashville Arts Commission and the Tennessee Art Commission.
 The performance explores issues of gender, identity, body image, personhood, spirituality, community and African heritage.

-After writing “Why Won’t She Leave?” and developing it into a domestic violence educational tool, many community members and artists have been trained to present the work for national audiences.
+“Why Won’t She Leave?”
+(WWSL)was originally written in 2005 and after presenting small community- based performances, the work was shared during the 2006 National Black Arts Festival in Atlanta, GA.
+WWSL was developed into a domestic violence educational tool and many community members and artists have been trained to present the work for national audiences.
 Through large & small community sponsored gatherings, national conferences, and arts festivals, hundreds of community members have viewed the performance.
 Collaborators and sponsors have included the Village Cultural Arts Center, The Black Church and Domestic Violence Institute, Beautician’s Local #3, the National Black Arts Festival, and the U.S. Department of Health and Human Services.
 Ms. Harris has also created workshops and presentations for Planned Parenthood of Middle Tennessee’s PG-13 Players, Vanderbilt University, and the Davidson County Sheriff’s Office.

 Dia S. Hodnett, MPH